-(11) MedECC (2020) Climate and Environmental Change in the Mediterranean Basin - Current Situation and Risks for the Future.
-First Mediterranean Assessment Report, Cramer, W., Guiot, J., Marini, K. (eds.)
-Union for the Mediterranean, Plan Bleu, UNEP/MAP, Marseille, France, 600pp, in press.
+11 MedECC (2020) Climate and Environmental Change in the Mediterranean Basin - Current Situation and Risks for the Future.
+First Mediterranean Assessment Report [Cramer, W., Guiot, J., Marini, K. (eds.)]
+Union for the Mediterranean, Plan Bleu, UNEP/MAP, Marseille, France, 600pp, in press

-- 6.10.
-International agreements and policy documents on responding to climate change include; the UN Paris Agreement and the 2030 Agenda for Sustainable Development; the London Convention and London Protocol (carbon capture and sequestration); the Regional Climate Change Adaptation Framework for the Mediterranean Marine and Coastal Areas; and specifically related to GHG emissions from shipping activities, the IMO's GHG Strategy, which envisages, in particular, a reduction in carbon intensity of international shipping (to reduce CO2 emissions per transport work, as an average across international shipping, by at least 40% by 2030 (through a necessary combination of technical and operational measures), pursuing efforts towards 70% by 2050, compared to 2008); and that total annual GHG emissions from international shipping should be reduced by at least 50% by 2050 compared to 2008.
-Furthermore, under MARPOL Annex VI, carbon intensity of ships is expected to decline through implementation of further phases of the Energy Efficiency Design Index (EEDI) for new ships and the requirement for Ship Energy Efficiency Management Plans (SEEMP). - 6.11.
-In addition, the EU MRV Regulation (Regulation 2015/757) on the monitoring, reporting and verification of carbon dioxide emissions from maritime transport and amending Directive 2009/16/EC applies to all ships above 5000 GT in respect to $\rm CO_2$ emissions released in voyages to, from and between ports under the jurisdiction of EU Member States from the 1 January 2018. - 6.12.
-With a view to addressing this global challenge, the Contracting Parties to the Barcelona Convention commit, through the present Mediterranean Strategy (2022-2031) to promote and support the development and implementation of innovative global solutions to mitigate and respond to climate change, specifically through supporting efforts to reduce GHG emissions from ships by at least 40% by 2030, in accordance with the levels of ambitions of the IMO Strategy on reduction of GHG from ships.
+- 6.11.
+In addition, the EU MRV Regulation (Regulation 2015/757) on the monitoring, reporting and verification of carbon dioxide emissions from maritime transport and amending Directive 2009/16/EC applies to all ships above 5000 GT in respect to CO2 emissions released in voyages to, from and between ports under the jurisdiction of EU Member States from the 1 January 2018. - 6.12.
+With a view to addressing this global challenge, the Contracting Parties to the Barcelona Convention commit, through the present Mediterranean Strategy (2022-2031) to promote and support the development and implementation of innovative global solutions to mitigate and respond to climate change, specifically through supporting efforts to reduce GHG emissions from ships by at least 40% by 2030.